-At June 30, 2022, the District reported a liability of \$1,142,471 for its proportionate share of the net OPEB liability.
-The net OPEB liability for the HCTF was measured at December 31, 2021, and the total OPEB liability (TOL) used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2020.
-Standard update procedures were used to roll forward the total OPEB liability to December 31, 2021.

-The District's proportion of the net OPEB liability was based on the District's contributions to the HCTF for the calendar year ended December 31, 2021, relative to the contributions of all participating employers to the HCTF.
+At June 30, 2023, the District reported a liability of \$1,114,200 for its proportionate share of the net OPEB liability.
+The net OPEB liability for the HCTF was measured at December 31, 2022, and the total OPEB liability (TOL) used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2021.
+Standard update procedures were used to roll forward the total OPEB liability to December 31, 2022.
+The District's proportion of the net OPEB liability was based on the District's contributions to the HCTF for the calendar year ended December 31, 2022, relative to the contributions of all participating employers to the HCTF.
+The District's proportion of the net OPEB liability was based on the DEEB liability was based on the DEEB

-At December 31, 2021, the District's proportion was 0.1324903334%, which was an increase of 0.0022950041% from its proportion measured at December 31, 2020.
+At December 31, 2022, the District's proportion was 0.1364640130%, which was an increase of 0.0039736796% from its proportion measured at December 31, 2021.